 The above fact is why decided to make the below list along with sharing Jordan’s list.

-- Jordan’s list is titled Great books for a reason, I’m not going to repeat them, the purpose of the below sections is to highlight books on topics that Jordan doesn’t dabble in (Eg. finance) so use the lists in combination.
+- Jordan’s list is titled Great books for a reason, I’m not going to repeat them, the purpose of the below sections is to highlight books on topics that Jordan doesn’t dabble in (Eg. finance, business, crypto) so use the lists in combination.

 - Think of my book list as the “popcorn” books to reading Solzhenitsyn, Huxley and Dostoevsky for when you need a relatively “lighter” read😂